CurricularAnalytics/CurricularAnalytics.jl/docs/src/citing.md

-# How to Cite CurricularAnalytics
+# How to Cite CurricularAnalytics.jl

 We encourage you to cite our work if you have used our libraries, tools or datasets.
 Starring the repository on GitHub is also appreciated.